avalanche-foundation/ACPs/ACPs/75_consensus_proofs/75-acceptance-proofs.md

 ### ProposerVM

-The block header will require an update to include a Proof of the parent block to be verified at corresponding to the existing height field.
+The block header will include a proof-of-acceptance of the parent block which is a [Warp signature](https://github.com/ava-labs/avalanchego/blob/master/vms/platformvm/warp/README.md#awm-serialization) of the parent block id.

 ```diff
 type BlockHeader struct {